Search behavior in your online store

 The online store search includes typo tolerance, which finds correct matches for search terms that contain typos.

-Search results include matches that differ from the search term by 1 letter or that have 2 letters in a different order.
-The first 4 letters of a search term need to be entered correctly for typo tolerance to take effect.
+Search results include matches that differ from the search term by one letter or that have two letters in a different order.
+The first four letters of a search term need to be entered correctly for typo tolerance to take effect.

 For example, search for chocollate